Getting to know our team at the Bissett Student Success Centre

 Peer Advisors

-Joseph Lahey
+Joseph

 Tip for success: Don’t be afraid to ask for help!
 There are so many people at Dal that are here to help you make the most of your university experience.
-When you reach out and ask questions, you get the right answers, and the confidence, to move forward and succeed.
+When you reach out and ask questions, you get the answers, and the confidence, to move forward and succeed.

-How I identify: white, able-bodied, queer, son, brother, friend.
+How I identify: White, able-bodied, queer, son, brother, friend.

-Pronouns: he, him, they, them
+Pronouns: He, him, they, them